 To initialize a pointer, you assign the memory address of another variable to the pointer using the address-of operator ( &) as follows:

-After initializing a pointer, you can manipulate the variable which the pointer points to using the indirection operator ( *).
+After initializing a pointer, you can manipulate the variable that the pointer points to using the indirection operator ( *).

 For example, you can access the value of x through the px pointer as follows: